Background

 main reason for the creation of the Board was to streamline the registration and

-Co-ordination of NGOs.
+Co-ordination of ETrs.

 The Board was formed as a result